eerlikh/Movie_Database/Full-Stack/documentation/README.md

 4. Run "yarn install" from the root of the project.

 ## How to Run:
-1. Run "yarn run dev" from the root of the project"
+1. Run "yarn run dev" from the root of the project